 Our Rosh Hashanah observance is held at the JCC of Greater Ann Arbor.

-On Tashlich, the Jewish Cultural Society community gathers on the banks of the Huron River for a potluck dinner and a chance to “cast off” or let go of our short comings of the past year.
+On Tashlich, the Jewish Cultural Society community gathers on the banks of the Huron River for a chance to “cast off” or let go of our short comings of the past year.
 As we promise to strive to become better people, we toss beautiful flower petals into the river, a “concrete expression” of hope for the future.

 Tashlich is celebrated at Island Park (see map).